tarafdar/galapagos/README.md

 The layers of the stack that we introduce are as follows.

-The layers are as follows (ToDo: enter figure of stack)
+The layers are as follows
 - Programming Layer
 - Middleware Layer
 - Cloud Provisioning Layer (not integrated in Galapagos at the moment)